MarioDelgadoSr/MyDataVisualizerDoc/README.md

 * A .gltf file with its associated .csv file (see [Quick Start](#Quick-Start) for an example);
 * A .gltf file with embedded data; (see the [repository](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/tree/master/repository) for several examples).
-* a .glb file with the embedded data (see the [repository](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/tree/master/repository) for several examples).
+* A .glb file with the embedded data (see the [repository](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/tree/master/repository) for several examples).

 ![Screen Shot of My Data Visualizer Upload](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/blob/master/img/MyDataVisualizerUploadScreenShot.png)